MozillaTN/snsct/docs/_posts/2017-03-08-call -for-womens-day-celebration.md

 **Hello Everyone**

-It's an immense pleasure in welcoming you all for the women's day celebration at SNS College of Technology 2k17.
+It's an immense pleasure in welcoming you all for the women's day celebration at SNS College of Technology.

 I feel very glad to reach out to the Women's and extempore the ideas and contributions of MOZILLA .